infrawatch/telemetry-framework/tests/performance-test/deploy/README.md

 ## Build

-Openshift does not have a recent enough docker engine to execute multistage builds.
+OpenShift does not have a recent enough Docker engine to execute multistage builds.
 As a result, the performance test image must be built locally with docker v17.05 or higher and pushed to the openshift internal docker registry.